AndAgio/DETONAR/dataset/README.md

 # Dataset Folder

-Here you should place the folder containing the RADAR dataset available at [HERE](https://www.google.com).
+Here you should place the folder containing the RADAR dataset available [HERE](https://www.google.com).